One repo. One runner. Zero infrastructure.

 |---|---|---|

-| MCP (stdio) | examples/mcp/test_connection.py | aeon-cost-report |
+| MCP (stdio) | docs/examples/mcp/test_connection.py | aeon-token-movers |

 Skills that consume external MCP servers